Posted on Mar 2, 2021 yoga

 Exhale and bow down over your hands.
 Inhale, come back up.
 Namaste.

-Kapalbhati is a Kriya cleansing process.
+Kapalbhati is a Kriya yoga breathing technique that involves cleansing.
 It can be practiced in two ways, one of which is a basic variation that has no limitations—anyone can practice it.
 In this variation, we focus on the throat and a rapid and forceful inhale and exhale through the nose 50 times for three rounds.

-The traditional variation shouldn't be practiced if you are pregnant or menstruating, have high blood pressure, abdominal inflammation, ulcers, hernia, heart ailments, epilepsy, or if you're a child under the age of 12.
+The traditional variation of Kriya yoga meditation shouldn't be practiced if you are pregnant or menstruating, have high blood pressure, abdominal inflammation, ulcers, hernia, heart ailments, epilepsy, or if you're a child under the age of 12.
 This variation is focused on abdominal movement and forceful exhalation, 50 times for three rounds.

 Don't force it.
 If you're just starting out with breathwork, you're welcome to limit the inhale/exhale cycles to 10–20 per round.